AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-prepare-study.md

 ### Investment in renewable generation capacity

-Similarly as for thermal generation, the renewable generation capacity subject to expansion, physically located for the example in Figure (2) in area1, must be moved to a virtual node connected to the physical node area1.
+Similarly as for thermal generation, the renewable generation capacity subject to expansion, physically located for the example in diagram (2) in area 1, must be moved to a virtual node connected to the physical node area 1.
 The Antares link for the investment candidate is the link between these two nodes.

 For the type of renewable production of interest (wind or solar), a corresponding